 Are you making plans to visit the world’s beautiful places?
-For the most uplifting vacation, try a destination that combines natural splendor with the very best of human creativity.
+For the most uplifting vacation, try a destination combining natural splendor with the best human creativity.
 Luckily, the world is full of beautiful cities offering the complete package.

 Beauty comes in many shapes and sizes.
 What matters, though, is that there’s a feast for the soul as well as for the eye.
 Along with stunning architecture, glorious parks, and spectacular scenery, you need a sense of a city’s personality.
 Does the city speak to you?